 Earlier this year I shared WriteReader – a fantastic web-based platform that works through your Chrome browser.
 WriteReader is an English Language Arts and ELL early literacy designed for K-5 student authors.
 With WriteReader children can become student authors by creating their own books while learning how to read and write.
-The phonics supports built into this tool is designed to support early literacy development.
+The phonics supports built into this tool can support early literacy development.
 The idea behind WriteReader is to give kids the opportunity to learn through creation and exploration of their own interests.

 6 Reasons to Use WriteReader with K-5 Student Authors